shaaibu7/Airdrop_With_MerkleTree/README.md

 To run the project, execute the following command:
 - npm install
-- node scripts/merkle.js -  to view merkle root and proofs generated from userData/userHash.json
+- node scripts/merkle.js -  to view merkle root and proofs generated from `userData/users.csv`
+- Use the token contract in `contracts/Token.sol` to create ERC20 token that will be used for airdrop

 <p align="right">(<a href="#readme-top">back to top</a>)</p>